 If there are one black and white dog breed that immediately enters the minds of most dog owners, it’s probably the Dalmatian.
 These dogs are well-known for their work in firehouses and their appearances in famous films, but they are also notably harder to care for than many might think.
 Rambunctious and high energy, they need very active owners to stay happy.

 These hounds aren’t quite as common as some of the others on the list, but they’re still lovely creatures with a beautiful coat.
 Great trackers with a nose for trouble, these French dogs are incredibly gentle and affectionate.
 While they might not have some of the social caches that you would find with the other black and white breeds, these dogs are fantastic family dogs who really have a lot of love to share.

-Another hyper breed of dog, the border collie is one of those classic black and white breeds that simply loves to run around all day.
-A real working breed, these dogs have been around for over a thousand years and love to exercise their herding instincts wherever they go.
+Another hyper breed of dog, the border collie is one of those classic black and white breeds that simply loves to run around all day, and is a perfect breed for a wireless dog fence.
+A real working dog breed, these dogs have been around for over a thousand years and love to exercise their herding instincts wherever they go.
 Though most border collies don’t spend quite as much time on the farm today as they might have in the past, today’s dogs have largely made use of those instincts to help convince their people to do exactly what they want, when they want.

 Portuguese Water Dogs

 Hailing from Portugal, this dog’s name is definitely one that fits.
 These dogs absolutely love water and are bred specifically to work with fishermen.
 Today, they’re mostly search and rescue dogs, but those who live their leisurely lives as pets still have a lot to offer.
 Big fans of humans and highly intelligent, this dog is perhaps the perfect breed to adopt if you are looking to spend a little more time with your dogs at the beach.